tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 * `ip-geo-block-bypass-plugins`   : array of plugin name which should bypass WP-ZEP.
 * `ip-geo-block-bypass-themes`    : array of theme name which should bypass WP-ZEP.
 * `ip-geo-block-backup-dir`       : full path where log files should be saved.
+* `ip-geo-block-api-dir`          : full path to the API class libraries and local DB files.
 * `ip-geo-block-maxmind-dir`      : full path where Maxmind GeoLite DB files should be saved.
 * `ip-geo-block-maxmind-zip-ipv4` : url to Maxmind GeoLite DB zip file for IPv4.
 * `ip-geo-block-maxmind-zip-ipv6` : url to Maxmind GeoLite DB zip file for IPv6.
+* `ip-geo-block-ip2location-dir`  : full path where IP2Location LITE DB files should be saved.
-* `ip-geo-block-ip2location-path` : full path to IP2Location LITE DB file.
+* `ip-geo-block-ip2location-path` : full path to IP2Location LITE DB file (IPv4).

 For more details, see
     [samples.php](https://github.com/tokkonopapa/WordPress-IP-Geo-Block/blob/master/ip-geo-block/samples.php "WordPress-IP-Geo-Block/samples.php at master - tokkonopapa/WordPress-IP-Geo-Block - GitHub")